vincentarelbundock/Rdatasets/doc/nycflights13/rst/weather.rst

 Format
 ~~~~~~

-A data frame with columns
+A data frame with columns:

 origin
    Weather station.
 Named ``origin`` to facilitate merging with